dliang2000/MockAbstraction/RESULTS.md

 ```
 # Located in doop/python-scripts, you may need to update or rewrite the path parameter
 if the results or the script is moved to other places.
+The output from the python script is in CSV format, you may redirect the output into a CSV file.

 python callgraph-source-classes-count.py
 ```